Student-centric advice and objective recommendations

 Next steps for high schoolers

 High school is a busy time, and it’s easy to get overwhelmed by how much is going on.
 Just remember to take things one step at a time and focus on the things you can control.
+Take the time to learn about helpful tips that will help you succeed while keeping mentally healthy as well.
 While you should strive to craft a plan for your future, don’t forget to appreciate the present moment.
 Make the most of your high school years, because they only come around once!

 Also see: How to find a roommate in college